sanandnarayan/codeanand.com/posts/how-I-buy-discipline/buy-discipline.md

 templateKey: blog-post
 ---

-The struggle to stick to plans is eternal.
+The struggle to stick to plans is **eternal**.
 Exercise daily, don’t eat junk, write weekly are simple plans, but require enormous amounts of discipline.

 ![time](./images/time.jpeg)